 Federal Defenders of San Diego, Inc. will be hosting a training with NACDL's Indigent Defense Training and Reform Director Colette Tvedt (please go to www.nacdl.org) on "99 Problems and the Feds Ain't One: Selective Enforcement and Racial Profiling" and a training with San Diego County Assistant Public Defender Richard Gates on "What To Do When Your Client HAS to Testify," or "Making the Best Out of a Bad Situation."

-This training will be held on Saturday, August 29, 2015 in the Auditorium at California Western School of Law.
+This training will be held on Saturday, August 29, 2015 in classroom 2B on the second floor of 350 Cedar Street, San Diego, CA 92101 at California Western School of Law.
 Check-in will begin at 8:30 a.m.
 The lectures will run from 9 a.m. to 12 p.m.
 Registration is now open.
 Please send an email to: CJARegistration@fdsdi.com to preregister for this event.

 This training is free-of-charge and open to the San Diego criminal defense community.
 FDSDI is a state bar certified MCLE provider, no. 424.
 FDSDI certifies that this session will qualify for MCLE credit in the amount of at least three hours: 1.5 hours general education credit and 1.5 hours specialty credit in recognition and elimination of bias in the legal profession and society by reason of, but not limited to, sex, color, race, religion, ancestry, national origin, physical disability, age, or sexual orientation.